Gabe-Karras/BarcodeCheckout/README.md

 A self-checkout web app that uses a barcode scanner to purchase items and print receipts.
 Implemented with a local MySQL database.
 ***
 This program relies on a pre-existing MySQL database.
 You can easily create a new schema in MySQL Workbench.
-Once your database is created, run populate_database.sql inside of it.
+Once your database is created, run populate_database.sql inside of it to populate it with a starter of 250,000 amazon items.

+Make sure to extract the Amazon-Products.csv file from the zip and make it visible to the sql as you run it.
+You may also have to enable local data reading through MySQL.

 You'll also need to create a local .env file in the top level of your repo with the following key/value pairs:

 ```
 DB_HOST=localhost